 Animal-Related (Zoonotic) Diseases

-How to Report a Dead Animal
+Reporting a Dead Animal

 It is not uncommon to find dead animals or birds.
-Animals and birds die everyday from natural causes, predators or disease.
+Animals and birds die every day from natural causes, predators, or disease.
 It is important to report such findings to your local health department so that they can be documented and a decision made to determine if a test is necessary to determine if the cause of death is associated with a zoonotic disease.